Watched 105 new (to me) movies this year. (No Great™s, though.)

 From watching the TITLE trainers, I’m better at correcting my own students’ mistakes: make it quick and focus on the problem.
 (Too much empathy makes it awkward.)

 I’m inspired by people doing uncool things confidently.

-Watched The Social Network.
-I’m into every part of it (directing, writing, music, acting).
+Re-watched The Social Network.
 It’s as good as movies get for me.

 I’ve been on a major cinnamon graham cracker kick recently.